pressody/pressody-retailer/docs/index.md

-# PixelgradeLT Retailer Documentation
+# Pressody Retailer Documentation

-Define and manage PixelgradeLT parts and packages (plugins and themes) to be used on customers' websites.
+Define and manage Pressody (PD) parts and packages (plugins and themes) to be used on customers' websites.
 Also, provide a Composer repository for the defined WordPress plugins, themes and parts.

 ## Why a WordPress Installation?